MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 </div>
 </div>

-## A Change Detection, Zone.js, Zoneless, Local Change Detection, and Signals Story
+## A Change Detection and Zone.js and Zoneless and Local Change Detection and Signals Story

 [⬆️ Back to Top](#top)